Gordon J. G. Asmundson

 Gordon John Glenn Asmundson OC SOM FRSC (born August 29, 1964) is a Canadian psychologist and professor of psychology at the University of Regina.
 Asmundson is recognized for his research on anxiety, chronic pain, and posttraumatic stress, as well as for his recent work on the psychology of pandemics.

 Background

 Asmundson was born in August 1964 in Zweibrücken, Germany.
 He spent his childhood living on several Canadian military bases with his parents and two older siblings.
-He took an introductory psychology course as an elective.
 Upon the completion of his Honours degree in psychology, he accepted completed his Masters and Doctoral studies at the University of Manitoba under the supervision of Lorna Sandler and G. Ron Norton.
 His post-doctorate years were completed under the supervision of Murray Stein and John Walker.
 Throughout his graduate and post-doctorate studies he learned from his mentors the importance of concise writing.
 In 2002, he began his first academic post at the university of Regina, where he remains today as the head of the Anxiety and Illness Behaviours Laboratory and the Psychology of Pandemics Network maintains a small clinical practice.